 Industrial Chiller Definition – What is An Industrial Chiller?

 Industrial chillers are refrigeration systems that cool fluids for industrial purposes.
 The chilled liquid is then used to cool the environment or equipment.
 Chillers have a multitude of applications as varied as food production and plastics creation, but what all have in common is the use of a unit to cool water or air to chill equipment or a certain area.

 What is a Process Chiller?

 A process chiller is a cooling system that removes heat created during an industrial process.
-Process chillers cool a liquid that circulates the area that needs cooled, maintaining the set temperature.
+Process chillers cool a liquid that circulates the area that needs to be cooled, maintaining the set temperature.
 These conventional systems are different from HVAC chillers in most areas including water circuitry and component integration.